Superlens: Development and construction

 In 2004, the first superlens with a negative refractive index provided resolution three times better than the diffraction limit and was demonstrated at microwave frequencies.
 In 2005, the first near field superlens was demonstrated by N.Fang et al., but the lens did not rely on negative refraction.
 Instead, a thin silver film was used to enhance the evanescent modes through surface plasmon coupling.
 Almost at the same time Melville and Blaikie succeeded with a near field superlens.
 Other groups followed.
 Two developments in superlens research were reported in 2008.
 In the second case, a metamaterial was formed from silver nanowires which were electrochemically deposited in porous aluminium oxide.
 The material exhibited negative refraction.
 The imaging performance of such isotropic negative dielectric constant slab lenses were also analyzed with respect to the slab material and thickness.
 Subwavelength imaging opportunities with planar uniaxial anisotropic lenses, where the dielectric tensor components are of the opposite sign, have also been studied as a function of the structure parameters.

-The superlens has not yet been demonstrated at visible or near-infrared frequencies (Nielsen, R. B.; 2010).
+The superlens has not yet been demonstrated at visible or near-infrared frequencies.
 Furthermore, as dispersive materials, these are limited to functioning at a single wavelength.
 Proposed solutions are metal–dielectric composites (MDCs) and multilayer lens structures.
 The multi-layer superlens appears to have better subwavelength resolution than the single layer superlens.
 Losses are less of a concern with the multi-layer system, but so far it appears to be impractical because of impedance mis-match.

 While the evolution of nanofabrication techniques continues to push the limits in fabrication of nanostructures, surface roughness remains an inevitable source of concern in the design of nano-photonic devices.
 The impact of this surface roughness on the effective dielectric constants and subwavelength image resolution of multilayer metal–insulator stack lenses has also been studied.

+All-dielectric subwavelength metasurface focusing lens operating in the near infrared has been demonstrated by the Shalaev group in collaboration with the Raytheon team.
+This lens is currently used in Raytheon defense system products.